quorten/quorten-blog1/_posts/2018-05-26-github-ddos.md

 Now this was really interesting.
 What was the motivation behind the Mirai malware?
 Minecraft.
 Why?
 Because Minecraft server operators earn hundreds of thousands a month.
+(During the summer months!
+That is, when school students have their summer vacation.)
 Competition is fierce, a little too fierce to the extent of trying to bump competitors off the Internet via a DDoS on their server.

 Also, a reminder about how the malware spread: through remote administration login of unsecured routers and IP cameras with default